 If you’re keen on wildlife it’s a particularly great trip as you’ll witness some of Patagonia’s best (from Magellanic Penguins, to Cormorants, Elephant Seals and even Beavers), whilst also seeing some of it’s most beautiful Glaciers (Marinelli & Pia), and landing on the famous Cape Horn.

-It lasts four days and gives you one of the most full and varied experiences of all the cruises on offer in the region.
+It lasts 4 days and gives you the one of the most full and varied experiences of all the cruises on offer in the region.

 2. Bus + Flight

 Flights to Ushuaia leave only from Argentinian airports, so you first need to travel to El Calafate by bus, and then get a flight down to Ushuaia.

 To get to El Calafate you can take a 3 hour bus trip north to Puerto Natales, and then a 5 hour bus across the border to El Calafate.

 The journey from Ushuaia to Punta Arenas takes 11-12 hours by bus, including a ferry trip across the Magellan Straits at its narrowest point.
 It’s the simplest and cheapest option and actually much more enjoyable than it sounds!

 The first part of the journey takes you through the Patagonian steppe and along the Magellan Straits, and then once you head towards the mountains around Ushuaia you suddenly enter a very different landscape.

 There is a 30 hour ferry between Punta Arenas to Puerto Williams, which was designed for the local people of Puerto Williams.
 It is not a great tourist experience in our opinion, as you may not get to see that much, and you don’t stop off anywhere en route.
 You also have to get a taxi from Puerto Williams to Puerto Navarino on arrival, followed by a crossing over to Ushuaia.